S0fft/Space-Shooter-Game/README.md

 # Space-Shooter-Game
 #### Space-Shooter-Game — Game Project on Pygame
-A small game developed using the Pygame library in Python.
+The game developed using the Pygame library in Python.
 The goal is to hit incoming targets from above with a rocket-powered ball, controlled by a space shuttle.
 Each successful hit earns 1 point, which accumulates in the score counter.
 As the score increases, the game becomes more challenging, with alien targets descending faster from above.

 #### Stack:
 - Python